FederatedAI/FATE/python/fate_test/README.rst

    will run testsuites in *path1* with all values to key "num_trees" set to 5

-8. processors-per-node
+8. task-cores

    .. code-block:: bash

       fate_test performance -i <path1 contains *testsuite.json> -p 4

-   will run testsuites in *path1* with "processors_per_node" set to 4
+   will run testsuites in *path1* with EGGROLL "task_cores" set to 4

 9. update-job-parameters